solidusio/circleci-orbs-extensions/README.md

 ## Contributing

 We accept Pull Requests on this repository.
-Any kind of contrubution is welcome.
+Any kind of contribution is welcome.

+📝 **NOTE:** Currently the first push to a new branch will likely incur into this issue: https://github.com/iynere/compare-url/issues/25.
+The second push usually fixes the CI.

 ## Publishing the solidusio/extensions Orb